(top image by Jaebin Choi)

 I joined Prof. Ken Shepard’s Bioelectronic Systems Lab during my junior year to work on next-generation neural interfaces based on Single Photon Avalanche Diode (SPAD) photodetectors, which offer unrivaled speed and resolution compared to electric and magnetic field sensors.

-The imager chip was fabricated in TSMC’s 130 nm BCD process.
+The imager chip was designed by Jaebin Choi and fabricated in TSMC’s 130 nm BCD process.
 It integrates microLED illuminators and SPAD photodetectors into a needle-like form factor in order to perform fluorescence lifetime imaging of deep tissue in a mouse brain.
-Because the microscale form factor of the system prohibits a physical lens to focus the light, a compressed sensing scheme which utilizes an ensemble of angular-sensitive pixels (based on a variety of Talbot diffraction gratings) allows for computational focusing and reconstruction of a 3D image.
+Because the microscale form factor of the system prohibits a physical lens to focus the light, a compressed sensing scheme which utilizes an ensemble of angular-sensitive pixels (based on an assortment of Talbot diffraction gratings) allows for computational focusing and reconstruction of a 3D image.

 I assembled and tested the PCBs, collected data, and created simulations and plots that were included in my co-authored paper, which won the award for second best paper at the 2019 IEEE Biomedical Circuits and Systems (BioCAS) conference, a premier international conference in the field of bioelectronics.

-- J. Choi, A. Taal, E. Pollmann, W. Meng, S. Moazeni, L. Moreaux, M. Roukes, K. Shepard, “Fully Integrated Time-Gated 3D Fluorescence Imager for Deep Neural Imaging,” IEEE Biomedical Circuits and Systems (BioCAS), October 18, 2019.
+- Jaebin Choi, Adriaan J. Taal, Eric H. Pollmann, William Meng, Sajjad Moazeni, Laurent C. Moreaux, Michael L. Roukes, Kenneth L. Shepard, “Fully Integrated Time-Gated 3D Fluorescence Imager for Deep Neural Imaging,” IEEE Biomedical Circuits and Systems Conference (BioCAS), October 18, 2019.

 - 2nd best paper at BioCAS conference

-- Invited paper (in preparation) for Special Issue of IEEE Transactions on Biomedical Circuits and Systems (TBioCAS) 2020.
+- Invited paper for Special Issue of IEEE Transactions on Biomedical Circuits and Systems (TBioCAS) 2020.

 comments powered by Disqus